 Graduate Students Against Racial Injustice at Notre Dame (GS-ARIND) is a community of graduate students and postdoctoral researchers working at the university and department level towards actionable change to foster inclusive and diverse environment.
+GS-ARIND hosts monthly meetings as well as workshops, reading/discussion groups, volunteer opportunities, and social events.

 The goals of GS-ARIND are: